antulik/pagelet_rails_demo_app/README.md

 ![](https://camo.githubusercontent.com/50f4078cc4015e3df89afc753a5ff79828ac0e8e/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f662e636c2e6c792f6974656d732f303031323133314d324b3147335831483276314f2f313433303033383036373738372e6a7067)

 For example let's take facebook user home page.
 It has A LOT of data, but it loads very quickly.
 How?
 The answer is [perceived performance](https://en.wikipedia.org/wiki/Perceived_performance).
 It's not about in how many milliseconds you can serve request, but how fast it **feels** to the user.

 The page body is served instantly and all the data is loaded after.
 Even for facebook it takes multiple seconds to fully load the page.
-But it feels instant, that it is all about.
+But it feels instant, that it's all about.

 # Who is doing that?